money tips families children switzerland

 Raising a family in Switzerland can be financially challenging, but it does not need to leave you cash-strapped.
 Follow these simple money-saving tips to stay in the black.

 Children are heaps of fun, but all that fun comes at a price.
-A study by the Swiss federal office of statistics places the average monthly cost of raising a child in Switzerland at 819 francs.
-The per-child cost is lower when you have more children, with 2 kids costing 1310 francs per month and 3 kids generating 1583 francs of extra expenses, but that still puts parents at a financial disadvantage over their peers.
+A study by the Swiss federal office of statistics places the average monthly cost of raising a child in Switzerland at 819 francs, with 2 kids costing 1310 francs per month and 3 kids generating 1584 francs of extra expenses.

 1. Take full advantage of tax benefits

-Most parents know that a per-child deduction applies to their taxable income, but there are many additional deductions which are often overlooked.
-For example, generous deductions apply to money spent on daycare (up to 10,100 Swiss francs for federal income tax, plus cantonal and municipal tax deductions).
+Most parents know that a per-child tax deduction applies to their taxable income, but there are many additional deductions which are often overlooked.
+For example, generous deductions apply to money spent on daycare (up to 25,000 Swiss francs for federal income tax, plus cantonal and municipal tax deductions).

 2. Choose your housing setup carefully

 Housing is by far the biggest expense faced by most Swiss families.
-Housing cooperatives are common in Switzerland and charge rents well below market rates.
+Housing cooperatives, which collectively own more than 180,000 homes in Switzerland, generally charge rents well below market rates, and are a good alternative for families.
 If you meet the criteria, renting from a housing cooperative can save you money.

 In some (but by no means all) cases you can save money by buying a home instead of renting.
 The rent or buy calculator lets you easily calculate which option is more economical.